MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 ### Customization of OnAfterHasCustomLayout event

-Customized use of OnAfterHasCustomLayout event has to be re-implemented to use the following events:
+Customization on the OnAfterHasCustomLayout event have to be re-implemented to use the following events:

 - OnSelectReportLayoutCode

-  This event gets the layout code and layout type from the application table 9651 "Report Layout Selection".
+  This event gets the layout code and layout type from the application table **9651 Report Layout Selection**.

   This event gets the layout code and type that the application has set using the Report Layout Selection application table.
+- OnFetchReportLayoutByCode

-- `OnFetchReportLayoutByCode` - Will read the layout data from application tables (not needed if the layouts are stored in platform system tables by using extension provided layouts or layouts inserted manually in the `Tenant Report Layout` table).
+  t- Will read the layout data from application tables (not needed if the layouts are stored in platform system tables by using extension provided layouts or layouts inserted manually in the `Tenant Report Layout` table).

 ### Customization of OnMergeDocumentReport or OnBeforeMergeDocument